 About five years ago, his doctor discovered that he had a rare non-aggressive form of lymphoma called Waldenstrom macroglobulinemia.
 It’s a type of blood cancer that most people can have for many years without dying from it.
 The Shah of Iran and George Pompidou had it.
 When they diagnosed his pancreatic cancer, the fact that he had Waldenstrom’s as well made him ineligible for a clinical trial.

-I’ve lost two partners to cancer
+I’ve lost my partner to cancer twice

 Our relationship was . . . complicated